matloff/polyanNA/README.md

 contribution of this package is a novel technique that we call the Tower Method, which is directly aimed at prediction.
 It is nonimputational.

-Note that one important point about distinguishing the estimation and prediction cases concerns assumptions.
+Note that one important point about distinguishing between the estimation and prediction cases concerns assumptions.
 Most MV methods (including ours) make strong assumptions, which are difficult or impossible to verify.
 We posit that the prediction context is more robust to assumptions than is estimation.
 This would be similar to the non-MV setting, in which models can be rather questionable yet still have strong predictive power.

 The large difference beween the estimation and prediction goals is especially clear when one notes that, in predicting new cases that have missing values, the classic Complete Cases method (CCM) -- use only fully intact rows -- is useless.
-Under proper assumptions, CCM can be used for estimation, but it can't be used for prediction.
+Under proper assumptions, CCM can be used for estimation, but it can't be used for prediction of new cases with MVs.

 To make things concrete, say we are regressing Y on a vector X of length
 p.
 We have data on X in a matrix A of n rows, thus of dimensions n X p.